apptension/developer-handbook/Technical Guide/Junior to Regular/Frontend Developer.md

 #### [Webpack](/Technical%20Stack/Frontend%20Developer/Development%20Tools.md#webpack)

 *   [ ] You understand what webpack is used for and what problem it solves [:books:](https://hackernoon.com/webpack-3-quickstarter-configure-webpack-from-scratch-30a6c394038a)
-*   [ ] You understand what webpack plugins are and you can add and configure when needed [:books:](https://webpack.js.org/plugins/html-webpack-plugin/#basic-usage)

 ### [Package managers](/Technical%20Stack/Frontend%20Developer/Development%20Tools.md#package-managers)